-ADVANTAGES OF SIPs PANELS VS. CONVENTIONAL “STICK” FRAMING
+ADVANTAGES OF SIPs PANELS VS STICK BUILT HOMES

 Fewer Air Leaks:

 In conventional stick-framed construction, cellulose insulation settles and compacts over time.
 This results in a reduction over time in the R-value and energy-efficiency of your home.
-However, the solid foam core of a SIPs panel will not settle or compress.
-This means that a SIPs built house will maintain its R-value and energy efficiency over the years.
-In addition, building with SIPs panels creates a much tighter envelope with less air infiltration.
-These features will greatly increase the energy efficiency of your home.
+However, the solid foam core of a SIP panel will not settle or compress.
+This means that a SIP built house will maintain its R-value and energy efficiency throughout the coming years.
+In addition, building with SIPs creates a much tighter building envelope resulting in less air infiltration.
+This will greatly increase the energy efficiency and comfort of your home.
 The result is a significant cost savings on utilities over the life of your new home.

 Reduced Thermal Bridging:

 Thermal bridging is the term used when heat and cold are transmitted through an object.
-Dimensional lumber (2x4s, 2x6s) is a poor insulator against this thermal bridging effect.
-The more dimensional lumber used in a structure the more thermal bridging becomes a problem, reducing energy efficiency.
-There is a solid foam core in the SIPs panel which reduces the quantity of dimensional lumber used in a SIPs house.
+Dimensional lumber (2x4s, 2x6s) are a poor insulator against this thermal bridging effect.
+The more dimensional lumber is used in a structure the more thermal bridging becomes a problem, reducing energy efficiency.
+A SIP panel contains a solid foam core which reduces the quantity of dimensional lumber used.
 This results in a reduction of thermal bridging and a significant increase in energy efficiency.
 Also, since you are using less lumber in SIP construction you are helping the environment by using fewer trees.